 Depending on the size of tank the walls may be strong enough using just the adhesive.
-You can get more strength by buttressing with more glued concrete blocks.
+You can get more strength by buttressing with more glued concrete blocks and by using a concrete paving slab floor.
 If you really decide you want more strength then you can pour concrete into the cavity of the finished wall and even add some rebar for more strength, but you will find it is not necessary.

 A negative with using adhesive is that the blocks are somewhat irregular in manufacture and there isn't 3/8" of mortar to take up the variation.
 They are also slightly tapered so they can be got out of the mold.
 I find it best to always put the smaller end down.
 This often leaves a slight gap between blocks but that's ok because you put the blobs of glue at the top.

 The first row is done by gluing the ends of blocks together.
 Use clamps to hold them together as the glue dries.
 Use a self leveling laser to get them all the same height.
 It's ideally a multi-day process so the adhesive can dry between adding blocks.

 Use a taught string to get the wall straight.

 Despite what the following pictures show, it is actually best to build up the wall height fairly evenly so you are able to measure across the diagonals of the rectangle to make sure everything is square.